makrai/notes/brown2005-fewshot-gpt3.md

       critiquing a short story
   * spurious false correlations in training data
-    * grows with the expressiveness of the model and the narrowness of the training distribution HLW + 20, YdC + 19, MPL19, GSL + 18, NK19
+    * grows with the expressiveness of the model and the narrowness of the training distribution HLW+ 20, YdC+ 19, MPL19, GSL+ 18, NK19
   * humans do not require large supervised datasets to learn most tasks – a
     * eg “please tell me if this sentence describes something happy or sad”
     * allows humans to seamlessly mix together or switch between many tasks and
       * performing addition during a lengthy dialogue.
 To be broadly useful, we
-* meta-learning in the context of language models means the
+* meta-learning in the context of language models (Fig 1.1)
-  * model develops a broad set of skills and pattern recognition abilities at training time, and then uses those abilities at inference time to rapidly adapt to or recognize the desired task (illustrated in Figure 1.1)
+  * training: model develops a broad set of skills and pattern recognition abils
+  * inference: model uses those abilities to rapidly adapt to/recognize task
-  * RWC + 19 attempts to do this via what we call “in-context learning”, using the text input of a pretrained language model as a form of task specf
+  * RWC+ 19 attempts to do this via what we call “in-context learning”, using the text input of a pretrained language model as a form of task specf
     * model is conditioned on a natural language instruction and/or a few demonstrations of the task
-    * results far inferior to fine-tuning – for example RWC + 19 achieves
+    * results far inferior to fine-tuning
-      only 4% on Natural Questions, and even its
+      * only 4% on Natural Questions, and even its
-      55 F1 CoQa result is now more than 35 points behind the SOTA
+      * 55 F1 CoQa result is now more than 35 points behind the SOTA
 * capacity of transformer language models has increased substantially,
 ```
     100 million parameters RNSS18, to
     300 million parameters DCLT18, to
-  1.5 billion parameters RWC + 19, to
+  1.5 billion parameters RWC+ 19, to
-  8 billion parameters SPP + 19,
+  8 billion parameters SPP+ 19,
- 11 billion parameters RSR + 19, and finally
+ 11 billion parameters RSR+ 19, and finally
  17 billion parameters Tur20
 ```
-  * log loss, which correlates well with many downstream tasks, follows a smooth trend of improvement with scale KMH + 20
+  * log loss, which correlates well with many downstream tasks, follows a smooth trend of improvement with scale KMH+ 20
   * it is plausible that in-context learning abilities might show similar gains
 * we test in-context learning abilities.
 Specifically, we evaluate GPT-3 on
   * two dozen NLP datasets, as well as several novel tasks designed to test